 Clause headings shall not affect the construction of this Agreement.

-Any phrase introduced by the terms ‘including’ ‘include’ ‘in particular’ or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.Any obligation on the County Council to calculate a contribution amount or serve a notice under the terms of this Agreement will not render that contribution unpayable in the event that the contribution is not calculated or notice not served.
+Any phrase introduced by the terms ‘including’ ‘include’ ‘in particular’ or any similar expression shall be construed as illustrative and shall not limit the sense of the words preceding those terms.

 Legal Basis

 This Agreement is made pursuant to section 106 of the 1990 Act and binds the Site and as such is enforceable pursuant to section 106(3) of the 1990 Act against the Owner and any person claiming or deriving title to the Site (or any part or parts thereof) through or under the Owner as if that person had been an original covenanting party to this Agreement.